ciscoheat/superforms-web/src/routes/get-started/+page.md

 We now have a fully working form, with convenient handling of data and validation both on the client and server!

 There are no hidden DOM manipulations or other behind-the-scenes secrets; it's just HTML attributes and Svelte stores.
+No JS is needed for the basics.

 > Just a quick note about Zod schemas: Using `coerce` on schema fields is generally not needed, since Superforms has its own coercion of form data.